 Southern Business Mentoring Program

-One-hour, one-on-one consultations, via electronic devices, with a business advisor at no cost until 30 September 2020.
+One-hour, 1:1 consultations, via electronic devices or face-to-face (depending on COVID-19 restrictions), with a business advisor at no cost until 30 June 2021.

 Connection to specialised services and advice including:

 - Human resources, work health safety, and workforce planning